Behavioral Design: Crafting Castlight’s Healthy Habits Experience

 The Challenge

-At Castlight, we wanted to help users build healthier routines—without overwhelming them.
+At Castlight, we wanted to help users build healthier routines without overwhelming them.
 The challenge: design a lightweight, in-app feature that could guide users through small, achievable habit changes over 1–2 weeks.
 It needed to feel simple, supportive, and worth coming back to.
+V1 focused on habits like drinking water, eating fruit, and meditating.

 • Partnered closely with product, design, and engineering to define the user journey, voice, and overall narrative structure.